 What would you mash up if you could make your ideal combination?
 Tell us in the comments below, and be sure to rate the recipe after you make it at home to let other readers know how much you loved it!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published by on July 21, 2013.
-Last updated: August 12, 2018 at 7:06 am.
+Originally published on July 21, 2013.
+Last updated: August 28, 2018 at 15:28 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.